CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ## Egress Queues

 Cumulus Linux supports eight egress queues to provide different classes of service.
-By default internal COS values map directly to the matching egress queue.
-For example, internal COS value 0 maps to egress queue 0.
+By default switch priority values map directly to the matching egress queue.
+For example, switch priority value 0 maps to egress queue 0.

-You can remap queues by changing the COS value to the corresponding queue value.
-You can map multiple internal COS values to a single egress queue.
+You can remap queues by changing the switch priority value to the corresponding queue value.
+You can map multiple switch priority values to a single egress queue.

 {{% notice note %}}
 You do not have to assign all egress queues.
 {{% /notice %}}

-The following command examples assign internal COS 2 to queue 7:
+The following command examples assign switch priority 2 to egress queue 7:

 {{< tabs "TabID580 ">}}
 {{< tab "NVUE Commands ">}}

 ```
-cumulus@switch:~$ nv set qos egr_queue_mapping default-global switch_priority 2 traffic-class 7
+cumulus@switch:~$ nv set qos egress-queue-mapping default-global switch-priority 2 traffic-class 7
 cumulus@switch:~$ nv config apply
 ```